African admixture in Europe: GM immunoglobulin allotypes

 Further studies have shown that the presence of haplotype GM*1,17 23' 5* in southern Europe.
 This haplotype is considered a genetic marker of Sub-Saharan Africa, where it shows frequencies of about 80%.
 Whereas, in non-Mediterranean European populations, that value is about 0.3%, in Spain the average figure for this African haplotype is nearly eight times greater (though still at a low level) at 2.4%, and it shows a peak at 4.5% in Galicia.
 Values of around 4% have also been found in Huelva and in the Aran valley in the Pyrenees.
-Although some researchers have associated African traces in Iberia to Islamic conquest, the presence of GM*1,17 23' 5* haplotype in Iberia may in fact be due to more ancient processes as well as more recent ones through the introduction of genes from slaves sold from Africa..
+Although some researchers have associated African traces in Iberia to Islamic conquest, the presence of GM*1,17 23' 5* haplotype in Iberia may in fact be due to more ancient processes as well as more recent ones through the introduction of genes from slaves sold from Africa.

 In Sicily the North African haplotype Gm 5*;1;17; ranges from 1.56% at Valledolmo to 5.5% at Alia.
 The hypothesis is that the presence of this haplotype suggests past contacts with people from North Africa.
 The introduction of African markers could be due to the Phoenician colonization at the end of the second millennium B.C. or to the more recent Arab conquest (8th–9th centuries A.D.).

 Paleoanthropology

 The migration of farmers from the Middle East into Europe is believed to have significantly influenced the genetic profile of present-day Europeans.
 Some recent studies have focused on corroborating current genetic data with the archeological evidence from Europe, the Middle East, and Africa.
-The Natufian culture, which existed about 12,000 years ago, has been the subject of various archeological investigations, as it is generally believed to be the source of the European and North African Neolithic.
+The Natufian culture, which existed about 12,000 years ago or more, has been the subject of various archeological investigations, as it is generally believed to be the source of the European and North African Neolithic.